Unusual functorialities for weakly constructible sheaves: Introduction

 We prove first that $\Derb_\wcc(\cor_X)$ is triangulated.
 Then our main tool is that for an object $F$ of this category, for $x\in X$ and $L\in\Derb(\cor)$, one has functorial isomorphisms \eqn &&\rhom(L_X,F)_x\isoto \rhom(L,F_x),\quad \rsect_xF\tens L\isoto \rsect_x(F\tens L_X), \eneqn where $L_X$ denotes the constant sheaf associated with $L$.

-The motivation for this note came through the preprint \cite{Ho23}, where field extensions for sheaves are considered, and many of the desired functorialities of loc.~cit.\ indeed follow from the more general set-up developed here.
+The motivation for this note came through the work \cite{Ho23}, where field extensions for sheaves are considered: In this context, given a field extension $\cor \subset \corex$, there are natural functors of extension and co-extension of scalars from $\Derb(\cor_X)$ to $\Derb(\corex_X)$, which are given by $F\mapsto F\otimes \corex_X$ and $F\mapsto \rhom(\corex_X,F)$, respectively.
+It is important to study the question of compatibility of these functors with the six Grothendieck operations on constructible sheaves.
+It turns out that many of the desired functorialities of loc.~cit.\ indeed follow from the set-up developed here, but our approach is more general in multiple aspects: We allow $\cor$ to be a (suitable) commutative ring, we only require some of the sheaves to be \emph{weakly} constructible, and we replace $\corex_X$ by any locally constant sheaf.